relari-ai/continuous-eval/docs/src/content/docs/metrics/Generation/LLM-Based/correctness.md

 ---
-title: LLM-based Correctness
+title: AnswerCorrectness
 ---

 ### Definition

-**LLM-based Answer Correctness** outputs a score between 0.0 - 1.0 assessing the overall quality of the answer, given the question and ground truth answer.
+** Answer Correctness** outputs a score between 0.0 - 1.0 assessing the overall quality of the answer, given the question and ground truth answer.

 **Scoring rubric in LLM Prompt:**